Indian languages

 Bluejay (or Blue Jay):

-The trickster hero of the Quinault and other southern Salishan tribes.
+The trickster hero of Quinault mythology.

 Bluejay is generally a benevolent being who is helpful to humankind, but he is also extremely foolish and careless,